Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Sapphire Beach

-A popular stretch of sand near Red Hook
+A popular stretch of sand near Red Hook with plenty of on-site amenities.

 View of people and a rocky shoreline in Sapphire Beach